lucspt/talm/README.md

                         An optional prefix to add to the directory the data will be saved to
 ```

-They are all optional, note that if you skipped the previous step of training a tokenizer,
+They are all optional.
+Note that if you skipped the previous step of training a tokenizer,
 the default tokenizer will be used, which is located in `tokenizers/base.json`.

 So, a valid command would be: